Galarius/vscode-opencl/README.md

 Press `Tasks > Configure Tasks...`.
 Select one of the predefined `opencl` tasks.
 File `tasks.json` will be created (or extended) with configuration of the selected task.

 You can override `command` and `args` fields to use another compiler.
-Field `label` is a displayed task name, `problemMatcher` should be overriten to match a compiler's errors/warnings so messages could be displayed in `Problems` view.
+Field `label` is a displayed task name, `problemMatcher` should be overriten to match a compiler's errors and warnings so messages could be displayed in `Problems` view.

 An example of modified `tasks.json` configuration file for using [AMD Mali](https://developer.arm.com/products/software-development-tools/graphics-development-tools/mali-offline-compiler) as OpenCL offline compiler: